tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

   ORDER BY COUNT(*) DESC;
   ```

+  **Note:** The ORDER BY clause can be used with column aliases as well.
+It is often a matter of preference for choosing to order by a column alias or the specific calculations that define the alias.

 * The `ORDER BY` clause can be used in either `ASC` (ascending) or `DESC` (descending) order.
 When used in conjunction with the `LIMIT` clause, results can be filtered down to the desired record count, which in this case will display the top 5 and bottom 5 customer payment counts.

   ```sql